-- 1. No "F"s in any subject. - 2.
+- 1. The student must be enrolled and regularly attending school. - 2.
+No "F"s in any subject. - 3.
 The student must maintain an average grade of C.

 Grades will be reviewed at posted intervals to determine whether the student is eligible or ineligible to participate.
 Student athletes and parents must sign a code of conduct to participate in all activities.